 Every data engineering engagement is scoped to a named outcome and a fixed fee.
 The baseline build covers the work that turns scattered, untrusted data into a foundation production AI can stand on.

 We are not a staffing shop and we do not bill bodies by the hour.
 Data engineering runs as fixed-fee, fixed-scope sprints, typically four to twelve weeks, with a runbook on exit.
-Most engagements start with a readiness read so the first build is the one most likely to pay off.
+Most engagements start with a readiness read so the first build is the one most likely to pay off — not sure where you stand yet?
+Start with our free data engineering assessment, a fast self-serve read on your data foundation before you scope a sprint.

 A fixed-scope read on whether your data is ready for AI — maturity scorecard, shadow-AI audit, and a prioritized 90-day roadmap.
 The cheapest way to fund the right build first.